Casting Art to the Net

 Warning: We cannot look safely at the sun without machines because damage will occur to our naked eyes!

-RED symbolizes Jesus's life and purpose as our savior making it a good color for Christian church front doors.
-(Jesus's blood is our "door" to Heaven.) see John 14:6
+GREEN and RED symbolizes Christ Jesus's life and purpose as our savior.
+(Jesus's life is our living example to follow and His blood is our "door" to Heaven.) see John 14:6

 BLUE and BLACK symbolize the Holy Spirit like the beautiful daytime and nighttime sky all around us.
 (God's mentoring Spirit interacts with us constantly like the atmosphere we breathe.
 When we are "still", He is readily apparent.) see Psalms 46:10